werwaser/Arrows-Bones/3 Planning/Structure Study.md

 ## Resolution
 # Book 3
 The Lilacs team up with the world-class criminal event who unleashed their power alongside songs.
 They work together to overthrow Jinnopi and expose Project: EPLIUM for what it is.
+# Side Story
+The Emerald Man: the apartment of a presumed dead man was searched, to find a life-size replica of him laying in his bed made entirely out of a green gemstone.
+Many years later, the Emerald Man awakes to find himself in a glass case in a museum, still made of crystal.